 According to 2021 Census almost one quarter of households within Derry City and Strabane council area (24.6%) did not have access to a car or van.
-Almost all of respondents (92%) never use community transport and 44 % never use public transport.
+Almost all of respondents to the 2021 DCSDC Age Friendly Baseline Survey (92%) never use community transport and 44% never use public transport.
 However, community and rural transport was particularly valued, helping people continue their social lives and access healthcare and other services.